 Are fitness trackers or smartwatches helpful for your heart?

 Fitness trackers or smartwatches have become a popular way to keep track of your heart rate and activity level.
-But you may be wondering how they actually work.
+But you may be wondering how they work.
 Are they accurate?
 Should someone with heart disease use them to monitor their heart?
-Cardiac electrophysiologist Benjamin Holmes, MD, provided some insight.
+Cardiologist Dev Vaz, MD, provided some insight.

 How do fitness trackers work?